40 US states have ski resorts.

 But regardless of your needs when you ski in the USA you will find resorts with great lifts, perfectly groomed slopes, friendly service and, if you’re lucky, some powder snow.

 The best known resorts are in Colorado – where the Rocky Mountains provide a wide variety of terrain, great scenery and relatively reliable snowfalls.
-The resorts themselves range from the flashy (Aspen, Beaver Creek and Vail) to the laid back (Crested Butte, Breckenridge, Copper Mountain, Sun Valley and Winter Park), to classic Western Cowboy towns (Telluride and Steamboat) that ooze with tradition and friendly vibes.
+The resorts themselves range from the flashy (Aspen Snowmass, Beaver Creek and Vail) to the laid back (Crested Butte, Breckenridge, Copper Mountain and Winter Park), to classic Western Cowboy towns (Telluride and Steamboat) that ooze with tradition and friendly vibes.

 Then there’s Utah where powder is dry, fluffy and plentiful.
 If you’re the adventurous type who prefers extreme skiing head for Alta or Snowbird.
-Or if it’s nightlife, shopping, luxury and family activities that’s more your scene you’ll find the big resorts of Deer Valley, Park City and The Canyons are perfect.
+Or if it’s nightlife, shopping, luxury and family activities that’s more your scene you’ll find the big resorts of Deer Valley and Park City are perfect.

 No longer a secret, Jackson Hole, in Wyoming is consistently voted as a favourite of Scouts' (especially among more advanced skiers) owing to its steep terrain, vibrant après scene, spectacular mountains and huge dumps of snow.
 Alaska has always made a name for itself as the epitome of steep and deep, and Alyeska is an incredible spot to warm up for those bucket-list heli-ski adventures.
 Head onto Big Sky in Montana, and experience some of the best expert skiing in all of North America (even the most advanced skier will be shaking in their boots!), or shoot through to Idaho, where the sun is shining at Sun Valley and the ski resort is deep in tradition and history.